creightonmonson/IOS_NXOS_Ansible/README.md

 To run the playbook to only adjust the core devices, run: `ansible-playbook network_deploy.yml --limit core`

 To run the playbook solely based on tags, run: `ansible-playbook network_deploy.yml --tags "vlan"`

+To start the playbook at a specific task, run: `ansible-playbook network_deploy.yml --start-at-task="name of task as written in the specifc role>task>main.yml"`

 ## Future Developments
 The next step for this repo is to initialize and use IOS netconf and NX-OS API's for connectivity.
 This will allow us to easily incorporate jinja templates to generate configurations in xml format using appropriate structures.